vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 The idea in this spec is to draw inspiration from the design of cosmovisor and build vega-visor to manage protocol upgrades.

-### Prior example of updgrading the nodes asynchronously
+### Prior example of upgrading the nodes asynchronously

 Back in December 2021, vega proceeded to a LNL restore.
 Unfortunately, a bug in the code prevented the dispatch of the network parameters after the restore.
 This left the network in a semi invalid state where the network parameters were defined by the ones from the genesis block instead of the one from the checkpoint from the previous network.

 The solution employed at the time was to:

-- implement a hotfix
+- implement a patch fix
-- keep the hotfix behind a guard until a given time, once the time is reached network parameters would be dispatched.
+- keep the patch fix behind a guard until a given time, once the time is reached network parameters would be dispatched.
 - distribute the code to the validator so they can test it.
 - then decide of an actual date which would give a week for the validator to asynchronously update their node.